BackstreetCultist/HyFI/README.md

     ./compile.sh
     cd bin/
     ./HyFI -RTS [instance] [seed] [time limit] +RTS -N[number of cores]

+### Running in Docker

+HyFI arrives fully Dockerised for dependency management.
+To build and run HyFI in a Docker container, use the following commands:

+    docker build -t hyfi .
+    docker run -it hyfi

 ## Testing
 Haskell property tests built with QuickCheck are included,